What is traceability and how to implement in manufacturing?

 Continuous improvement in manufacturing is perfect for those looking to:

-The value stream map is a product traceability tool that helps you monitor your:
+The value stream map is a traceability program that helps you monitor your:

 Since product traceability in manufacturing monitors how your products move through your shop floor, it lends itself well to designing your value stream mapping.

-Doing this will help you get a granular picture of your operations and more of an idea on what could be improved.
+Doing this will help you get a granular picture of your operations and more of an idea of what could be improved on your production lines.

 Including product traceability in your manufacturing means that you and your team members can take accountability and be more engaged along the shop floor by having the processes in place to continuously monitor progress.

-Product traceability systems allow you to identify if you need extra quality check-ups along your manufacturing process to avoid the chance of a defective product being shipped to a customer or distributor.
+Product traceability systems help you to identify if you need more quality check-ups along your manufacturing process to avoid the chance of a defective product being shipped.

-Finally, a lot of manufacturing industries are highly regulated, and having product traceability is a legal requirement (especially in places such as food production).
+Finally, a lot of manufacturing industries are highly regulated, and having a traceability program is a legal requirement (especially in places such as food production).